Malawi May 22-26, 2023

 In the mountainous sections of Malawi surrounding the Rift Valley, plateaus rise generally 914 to 1,219 metres (3,000 to 4,000 ft) above sea level, although some rise as high as 2,438 metres (8,000 ft) in the north.
 To the south of Lake Malawi lie the Shire Highlands, gently rolling land at approximately 914 metres (3,000 ft) above sea level.
 In this area, the Zomba and Mulanje mountain peaks rise to respective heights of 2,134 and 3,048 metres (7,000 and 10,000 ft).

 Malawi has two WHS – Lake Malawi National Park and the Chongoni Rock Art Area.
-Malawi is fairly easy to drive in and the roads are much better than the neighboring countries on average.
+Malawi is fairly easy to drive in and the roads are much better than the neighbouring countries on average.
 Police don’t hassle foreign drivers any more than they do local oneS

 Capital.
 Lilongwe